markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </body>
 ```

-> **Deep Dive:** Read about [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5).
+> **Deep Dive:** To learn more, read the [MDN web docs on HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5).

 Is there any ambiguity about what this block of code represents?
-Nope, it's a header, and we defined it as such using the HTML5 `<header>` element.
+Nope!
+It's a header, and we defined it as such by using the HTML5 `<header>` element.

 On a technical level, a `<header>` behaves exactly the same as a `<div>`.
-Its purpose is simply to convey meaning, not only to developers reading the code but to search engines who like to know which sections of a webpage are more important than others.
+Its purpose is simply to convey meaning, not only to developers reading the code but to search engines that like to know which sections of a webpage are more important than others.

 We have another clearly distinct section in our layout at the very bottom: the footer.
-No coincidence, there's a semantic element for that:
+It's no coincidence that there's a semantic element for that:

 ```html
 <footer>